View Nancy Sheffer's Obituary on newsleader.com and share memories

 |

-Staunton - Nancy Lee (Sutton) Sheffer, age 83, went to be with the Lord on Thursday, December 26, 2019 in Augusta Health.
+Staunton - STAUNTON - Nancy Lee (Sutton) Sheffer, age 83, went to be with the Lord on Thursday, December 26, 2019 in Augusta Health.

 In addition to her parents, she was preceded in death by her daughter, Debbie Cline.

-A private graveside service was recently held in Augusta Memorial Park Cemetery officiated by Pastor Ralph Coleman.
+A private graveside service was held in Augusta Memorial Park officiated by Pastor Ralph Coleman.

 Memorial contributions may be directed to Augusta Regional SPCA, P. O. Box 2014, Staunton, VA 24401.